How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 exalate for linking zendesk github

-You need to create a proxy user and access token so that exalate can communicate with Zendesk.
+First, you need to create a proxy user and access token so that exalate can communicate with Zendesk.
 The proxy user is a regular Zendesk user, so create a new user or use an existing one.

 Then, to generate an access token, log in to Zendesk with your proxy user.
 Navigate to the API page in the Channels section of the left-hand menu.